Sales Development Representative (SDR): Definition and What the Job Is Like

 2. Educate and qualify the leads they connect with

-A number of things go into each responsibility, but at the end of the day what matters is the number of qualified leads SDRs move through the sales process.
+Several things go into each responsibility, but at the end of the day what matters is the number of qualified leads SDRs move through the sales process.

 Sales development representatives don’t (usually) close deals.
 They tee up prospects for their colleagues to close.